neetcode-gh/leetcode/hints/validate-parentheses.md

 <details class="hint-accordion">
     <summary>Hint 2</summary>
     <p>
     We can use a stack to store characters.
 Iterate through the string by index.
 For an opening bracket, push it onto the stack.
 If the bracket is a closing type, check for the corresponding opening bracket at the top of the stack.
 If we don't find the corresponding opening bracket, immediately return false.
-Why this works?
+Why does this work?
     </p>
 </details>